 This image may not be used to state or imply ESA endorsement of any company or product.

 Cluster II satellites.
-Conceptual artwork of the four identical Cluster II satellites orbiting Earth.
-They are designed to study the interaction between the solar wind (upper left) and Earth's magnetic field (white mist).
-They were launched in July-August 2000 into an elliptical polar orbit ranging from 19,000-119,000 kilometres from Earth.
-Their flexible tetrahedral formation allows their data to be co-ordinated in three dimensions.
-The solar wind consists of charged particles emitted by the Sun (top left).
-Cluster II is a project of the European Space Agency (ESA).
+Artwork of the identical four Cluster II satellites orbiting Earth.
+They are designed to study the interaction between the solar wind and Earth's magnetic field.
+They were launched in July-August 2000 into an elliptical polar orbit that ranges from 19, 000-119, 000 kilometres from Earth (lower right).
+They orbit in a tetrahedral formation, allowing their data to be co-ordinated in three dimensions.
+The solar wind is a constant stream of charged particles emitted by the Sun (upper left).
+Cluster II is a European Space Agency (ESA) project.

 Model release not required.
 Property release not required.